This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Always keep the soil covered using organic matter and mulches.
 Grass clippings and leaves will do.
 Wood chips and newspapers are also excellent choices.
 These items will help in the retention of moisture in the soil.

 Earthworms are nocturnal and can live in your garden for up to 12 years.
 Their unique duty is to till the soil, so you do not have to do it yourself.
-Worms are some of the best choices if you want the perfect dad gift ideas.
+Worms are among the best choices for the perfect dad gift ideas.

 Conclusion on how to increase worm population in your garden beds.

-Worms are so important and a great indication of how well your garden soil is doing.
+Worms are important and indicate how well your garden soil is doing.
 If you have worms, your soil holds plenty of organic matter.
 If you do not have many worms, it is time to follow the advice in this post.

 Don’t feed your plants and hope they will grow.
 Feed the soil and, in turn, the worms, and know your plants will grow.